 💡 You can also configure a control group from your audience who will not receive the Tour in order to measure its impact.
 Read this article to learn more about A/B Tests.

-Making sure your Tour is contextual and non-intrusive is a best practice in product guidance.
+Making sure your Tour is contextual and non-intrusive is a best practice when it comes to efficient product guidance.
+But there are cases when you'll want to repeat them.
 You can set when and often a Tour should repeatedly display to your users.
 Tours can be set to recur:

 After the next page load,

 Time-based, such as every week, month, or year.

 After users perform specific events

 Goals do not need to be set to continue to publish your Tour, but we recommend you do, as they are the best way to measure the success of your Tours.